 Darrell was an adult in a young boy’s body.
-Growing up to quickly in a world that now held harsh realities.
+Growing up too quickly in a world that now held harsh realities.

 Darrell would not allow anyone to make fun of him.
-So he beat them to the punch and developed a self-depreciating sense of humor.
+So he beat them to the punch and developed a self-deprecating sense of humor.

 Darrell made jokes about the three missing days.
 He wore the absence of memory as a badge of honor.
 It gave him an aura of mystery.

 Darrell became a self-made athlete by sheer force of will.
 He trained hard and transformed his body.

 By the time Darrell left High School, Glen, like the three missing days, was a fading memory.